Theo-Panella/BastionHost_Project/README.md

 # BastionHost_Project
-A project simulating a Bastion host (Jumping server) and VPC peering in AWS using EC2 and VPCs
+This is a practical showcase of VPC peering project simulating a Bastion host (Jumping server) and VPC peering in AWS using EC2 and VPCs

 ## ⚠️IMPORTANT ADVICES⚠️
 - I will use this emoji ⚠️ a lot... 😅